 Remember, we live in a global economy.

-I truly believe the international market is stronger than the US market.
+I truly believe the international market for network marketing is stronger than the US market.

 In conclusion, these are my five most important criterion for evaluating a MLM Company, before you join it.

 Please conduct your research and due diligence before you join a MLM Company.

 Spend as much time researching the company as you would if you were buying a franchise for $1 million.